susil-sethy/fabzero/readme.md

 Fabrication of small devices and pcb then soldering

-## 4. Electronics for testing the devices (oscilloscope, pulse generator etc.)
+## 4. Electronics for testing the devices

+Oscilloscope, Pulse Generator etc.

 ## 5. 3D printer (fuse deposition material) Sindoh,